rajasushanth/Topic/README.md

 # Topic

-A forum to discuss and collaborate views on a various topics where users can create topics, post comments in one to many fashion and search topics.
-This project exhibits a 3-tier architecture modeling such as Web, App and Database which is simple and robust.
-Primary objective of this project is to unviel power of REST architecture built using Spring framework and persisted on MongoDB.
+A forum to discuss and collaborate views on a various topics where users can create topics, post comments and search topics.
+This project exhibits 3-tier architecture modeling such as Web, App and Database which is simple and robust.
+Primary objective is to unviel power of REST architecture built using Spring framework and persisted on MongoDB.

 ## Architecture